Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/control-cabinet.rst

 =======================================================

 The integration of the MS into the control system of a new or existing crane is done by pre-configuring the MotoSuiveur I/O interface.
-All electrical parameters and iterfaces are determined by the pre-configuration diagram.
+All electrical parameters and iterfaces are specified by the pre-configuration diagram.

 .. _diagram:
 .. figure:: ../../_img/Control-Cabinet/control-cabinet-configuration.png
 	:figwidth: 800 px
 	:align: center

-	Integration of the MotoSuiveur in the control system
+	Integration of the MotoSuiveur in hoist control system

 **For more details:** :doc:`../../equipment/control-interface/control-panel`